SvenGDK/PSX-XMB-Manager/README.md

 ## Notes
 - The first release is able to install homebrew and PS2 DVD (.iso) games, CD games support will follow
-- Features shown in the "Partition" menu like partition creation is not enabled yet, the same goes for renaming a partition.
-- Deleting a partition should be made with the latest wLaunchELF's HDDManager, this feature will not be a part of PSX XMB Manager.
+- Deleting a partition should be made with the latest wLaunchELF's HDDManager, however you can delete a partition in the Partition Manager.
-- Features shown in the "XMB" menu will be available on next release.
+- Features shown in the "XMB" menu will be available on a later release.
-- Some type of backup manager will be available too on a later release (managing the contents of partitions).
 - It is not recommended to abort an installation within the first 3%, this could corrupt your HDD.
 The same goes for the last percentages of the installation.
 - Only connect your PSX's HDD locally if you know how to !